tapis-project/documentation/source/technical/jobs.rst

 An application's archive file can contain scripts, binary executables, libraries and any other data the application developer needs---Tapis does not restrict content.
 The archive must be in `zip`_ format or any format readable by `tar`_.
 In order to run correctly, the application must:

 #.
-Designate an executable program for Tapis to launch,
+Have a designated executable program for Tapis to launch,
 #. guarantee that the executable code is compatible with the target system's runtime,
 #. guarantee that for FORK jobs the launched program continues to run until the application completes,
-#. and include in the archive all application dependencies not present on the target system.
+#. include in the archive all application dependencies not present on the target system.

 There are also a number of conventions that ZIP applications should observe: